-We do not hold ourselves responsible for any views opinious expressed in the communications of our correscondents.

-Taruna.-In Victoria, a copies or more in one wrapper, 3jsuch, post paid.
-Other colonies, 4 copies or more in one wrapper, 5j-each, post paid.
-Single subscribers in Victoria can secure their copy for 5j- by having it sent fortuightly.
-Single subscribers in the other colonies may secure their copy for 5j- by having it sent monthly.
-Or when two copies are taken in the other colonies they may be obtained for 5j- each by having these sent fortnightly.
-Single copy, to any part of the world, 7j-
+We do not hold ourselves responsible for any views opinions expressed in the communications of our correscondents.
+Tarana.-In Victoria, a copies or more in one wrapper, gi-sach, post paid.
+Other adendes, a septem or more in one wrapper, gi-each, post paid.
+Single subscribers in Victoria can secure their copy for gi- by having it sent fortuightly.
+Single subscribers in the other colonies may secure their copy for gi- by having it sent moorthly.
+Or when two copies are taken in the other colonies they may be obtained for gi- each by having them sent fortnightly.
+Single copy, to any part of the world, yi-